hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/advanced-dynamic-blocks/README.md

-# Advanced Dynamic Blocks
+# Advanced Dynamic Blocks Example
-The Advanced Dynamic Blocks example shows how [dynamic blocks](https://www.terraform.io/docs/configuration/expressions.html#dynamic-blocks) can be used to dynamically create multiple instances of a block within a resource from a complex value such as a list of maps.
+This example shows how [dynamic blocks](https://www.terraform.io/docs/configuration/expressions.html#dynamic-blocks) can be used to dynamically create multiple instances of a block within a resource from a complex value such as a list of maps.

 In this example, we create an [Elastic Beanstalk Environment](https://www.terraform.io/docs/providers/aws/r/elastic_beanstalk_environment.html) resource with two option settings dynamically generated from a variable `settings` defined as a list of maps, each of which has three entries: `namespace`, `name`, and `value`.